1216892614/Yew-InfiniteFor.rs/README.md

 # ⚖️License⚖️

-`Yew-Canvas.rs` is dual licensed under the MIT license and the Apache License (Version 2.0).
+`Yew-InfiniteFor.rs` is dual licensed under the MIT license and the Apache License (Version 2.0).